4 Billboard Analysis

 There is one more important concept I’d like you to learn and that you will need later, but this is already a long chapter and you have learned a lot of new stuff.

-If you still have spare room in your brain now, go through the Grouping by dates chapter, which uses data from this project.
+If you still have room in your brain, go through the Grouping by dates chapter, which uses data from this project.

 If your brain is mush, that’s cool.
 Just turn this project in.
 But know you’ll need to go through that chapter later when you are working on your mastery project.